 4. Psychiatric Disorders

-People with a history of depression, bipolar disorder and other psychiatric disorders have a higher risk of addiction than people without these conditions.
+People with a history of depression, bipolar disorder, and other psychiatric disorders have a higher risk of addiction than people without these conditions.
 In some cases, people with psychiatric disorders use alcohol or drugs to control their symptoms.
-For example, someone with depression may drink alcohol to escape feelings of loneliness, hopelessness and worthlessness.
-Some disorders also reduce a person’s inhibitions and make it difficult to exhibit self-control, increasing the risk of addiction.
+For example, someone with depression may drink alcohol to escape feelings of loneliness, hopelessness, and worthlessness.
+Some mental illnesses also reduce a person’s inhibitions and make it difficult to exhibit self-control, increasing the risk of addictive behavior or if prevented, displays withdrawal symptoms.

 5. Early Substance Use

-Early substance use is one of the most common causes of addiction.
-Some adolescents turn to alcohol or drugs to help them cope with feelings of inadequacy during their teen years.
-Others have psychiatric disorders or conduct problems that reduce their self-control and make them more likely to engage in harmful behaviors.
+Early substance or drug use is one of the most common causes of addiction.
+Some adolescents turn to alcohol or drugs to help them cope with feelings of inadequacy during their teen years instead of getting treatment programs.
+According to the science of addiction, others have psychiatric disorders or conduct problems that reduce their self-control and make them more likely to engage in harmful behaviors.

-Some people have just one of these risk factors, while others have multiple risk factors that put them at an even higher risk of addiction.
+Some people have just one of these risk factors, while others have multiple risk factors that put them at an even higher risk of addiction or other mental health disorders.
 If addiction has taken over your life, you don’t have to deal with it alone.
 Call Changing Tides at 252-715-3905 to speak to one of our compassionate treatment professionals.
-We’ll take these factors into consideration when developing an individualized treatment plan to help you recover.
+We’ll take these factors into consideration when developing an individualized addiction treatment plan to help you recover.